 Project IDI is focused on two key objectives: identifying children with MDVI, and connecting them with appropriate intervention programs to give them the best start in life possible.

 Exactly how many children with MDVI are in India, and where do they live?
 Are they and their families receiving the support they need to thrive?
 Do they attend school, or are home-based services with qualified educators available to them?

 While Perkins India estimates that as many as 1 million children with MDVI live across the country, the only way to ensure those children are appropriately screened, counted and connected to critical resources is to knock on each family’s door.

 Partnering with local medical professionals, community workers, educators and NGOs, Perkins India will develop, employ and pilot a data collection system and mobile app in select districts of Uttar Pradesh, communities where Perkins has worked productively with local partners for several years.

-Not only will this data collection system will become the basis for a database of children with MDVI in India, but the information has potential to help establish a powerful case for children with MDVI worldwide.
+Not only will this data collection system become the basis for a database of children with MDVI in India, but the information has the potential to help establish a powerful case for supporting children with MDVI worldwide.

 Perkins India will partner with local communities to pilot community resource programs where families can learn about communication strategies, mobility, early literacy and other topics critical to early learning and growth from educational professionals and each other.
 We will also support families who do not have access to these resource programs through an outreach program that will visit families in their homes to address the individual needs of children.